K-Sato1995/BlogPosts/GraphQL-Ruby(Class-based-API).md

   end
 end
 ```
-If you want to know more about `Class-based` system, read [official graphql-ruby document.](http://graphql-ruby.org/schema/class_based_api.html#classes).
+If you want to know the details about `Class-based` system, read [official graphql-ruby document.](http://graphql-ruby.org/schema/class_based_api.html#classes).

 ## Query Resolver
 The type is now defined, but the server still doesn’t know how to handle it.
-You can fix it by creating your first [resolver](#resolver).
+We use `resolvers` for executing the `queries`.
 All GraphQL queries start from a root type called `Query`.
 When you previously ran `rails g graphql:install`, it created the root query type in `app/graphql/types/query_type.rb` for you.
 With the code below, you can retrieve all posts and each specific post using its unique id.

 ```ruby